Hearing Tests for Seniors: What to Expect

 Preparing for a Hearing Assessment

-• Write down any medicines they take.
+• Write down any medicines you take.

 What to Expect During a Hearing Exam

 Then, they will set up the hearing tests.
 For most tests, the patient will sit in a quiet room or booth wearing headphones and respond whenever they hear certain sounds or words.
+You may be asked to press a button when you hear a low beep or repeat speech back to assess whether you can hear it clearly.

 What the Results Mean